dtquantumc-zz/quantumKit/steiner/steiner-dw.md

----
-Layout: post
-mathjax: true
-comments: true
-title:  "Steiner trees and soap bubbles"
-categories: [Mathematics, Physics, Hacks]
-date:  2020-03-11
----

-**March 11, 2020.** *This is a self-contained introduction to minimal networks (aka Steiner trees) in the plane.
+*This is a self-contained introduction to minimal networks (aka Steiner trees) in the plane.
 The first section discusses local geometric features, the second network structure, and the final section a connection to the physics of soap bubbles.*